Concrete Parking Lot VS Asphalt Parking Lot

 Advantages of Concrete

-- Durability: Typically, concrete has a longer life cycle than asphalt.
-On average, asphalt lasts 15-30 years, while concrete lasts 20-40 years.
+- Durability: ★★★★★ Typically, concrete has a longer life cycle than asphalt.
+Concrete lasts 20-40 years.
 However, this can vary greatly depending on the quality of the paving job, the volume of traffic the lot receives and the climate in which the lot is built.

-As this blog demonstrates, asphalt and concrete are fairly comparable.
-Choosing the right material for your commercial lot depends on your needs for your business.
-In what climate is your business located?
+Ultimately, choosing the right material for your commercial lot is your decision.
+And you should ask yourself the following questions to inform your selection: In what climate is your commercial lot located?
 How much traffic will your lot receive?
-Which aesthetic look do you want for your business?
-How important is environmental impact to you and your business?
-Are you willing to shell out more cash for less maintenance over time?
+Which aesthetic look do you want and/or need for your business?
+How important is environmental impact to you?
+Are you willing to pay more upfront for potentially less maintenance over time?
 Or would you prefer a lower cost investment with a regular maintenance plan?

 The important thing to remember—no matter which material you choose—is that proper installation and appropriate maintenance is critical to the integrity of your lot and your investment.
-Contact DC Construction Services today and consult with a professional about your commercial parking lot needs.
+Contact DC Construction Services today to consult with a professional about your commercial parking lot needs.